hantsy/quarkus-sandbox/docs/reactive.md

 quarkus.datasource.password = password
 ```

+Similar with the Jdbc datasource, but here it use the prefix `vertx-reactive:` in the connection url.

-Like the form post, use `DataInitializer` class to insert sample data at the application startup.
+Like the former post, we will use a `DataInitializer` bean to insert some sample data at the application startup.

 ```java